boaromayo/Ruinology/README.md

 Ruinology
 ==========
-This is a game originally intended as an entry for [Ludum Dare 36][ld36].
+This is a game originally intended as an entry for [Ludum Dare 36][ld36], now an experimental app to test random procedural generation.

 Lost in an ancient maze, get out before it collapses!